Embroidered Identity: The Coat of Arms as a Cultural Archive

 -

-Adaptive colors: Thermochromic pigments in St. Pauli jerseys reveal hidden anti-racism slogans at body temperature
+Adaptive colors: Thermochromic pigments in St. Pauli jerseys reveal hidden anti-racism slogans at body temperature.

 -